Golden desert dunes glowing under a warm evening sky

 Access policy Open public desert, no permit Open eco-rules Al Marmoom · permit-only 6 operators DDCR

-Wildlife sighting odds Occasional falcon and camel paddock at the edge Oryx + gazelle Al Marmoom · 90% oryx odds in DDCR
+Wildlife sighting odds Occasional falcon and camel paddock at the edge Oryx + gazelle Al Marmoom · oryx almost always in DDCR

 The dunes, in five frames